 - Living Wills; and

-- other legal instruments to protect you and your family in a variety of situations.
+- Trusts and other legal instruments to protect you and your family in a variety of situations.

-Wills are a legal document designed to divide assets and property after you pass away.
-Wills can…
+Wills are legal documents designed to divide assets and property after you pass away.
+Wills can

 - reduce arguments over your estate by clearly stating your intentions; and